pimsmath/prima2021/content/talk/the-illustrated-field-diary-of-a-mathematical-naturalist/index.md

 ---
-title: When are stable minimal surfaces holomorphic?
+title: The illustrated field diary of a mathematical naturalist
+authors:
-author: stange
+  - stange
 speakers:
 - name: Katherine Stange
   affiliation: University of Colorado